 5 reasons why you need a website

 1 Websites open the whole a market to you (anyone on the internet) rather than just getting local or referral customers.

-2 A great website will boost your credibility with prospective Customers.
+2 A great website will boost your credibility and brand message with prospective Customers.

 3 It allows you to easily sculpt your message by providing a good balance of content.